Ilya Ilyin: Athletic career

 Ilyin originally won the gold medal at the 2012 Summer Olympics in the 94 kg category with a world and Olympic record total of 418 kg.
 He was successful in all three snatch attempts with lifts of 177 kg, 182 kg, and 185 kg.
 He was also successful in all three clean and jerk attempts with lifts of 224 kg, 228 kg, and 233 kg.
 His final lift of 233 kg was initially recognized as the world and Olympic record in the clean and jerk.
 On 14 September 2016 all of these results were annulled and his medal stripped for doping violations.

-In 8 November 2012 Ilyin was awarded the Olympic Council of Asia award as the best Asian athlete, along with Zulfiya Chinshanlo and Olga Rypakova.
+On 8 November 2012 Ilyin was awarded the Olympic Council of Asia award as the best Asian athlete, along with Zulfiya Chinshanlo and Olga Rypakova.

 Ilyin competed in the -105 kg category at the 2014 World Weightlifting Championships held in Almaty.
 He snatched 183 kg, 187 kg and 190 kg, placing third.
 Ilyin made two out of three lifts in the clean and jerk, lifting 233 kg on his opener and on his final lift of 242 kg, breaking the clean and jerk world record and winning the competition by virtue of lighter body weight.

 On 12 December 2015 Ilyin competed in the Iwf Grand Prix 5th Russian Federation Presidents Cup held in Grozny.
 Ilyin completed two out of three lifts in the snatch, going 184 kg on his opener and 191 kg on his final attempt to secure the gold medal.
 In the clean and jerk Ilyin made two lifts with a third lift in hand, going 231 kg on his opener before making a 15 kg jump to break his own clean and jerk world record and successfully hitting 246 kg to win the gold medal.
 This total of 191/246 gave him the new total world record of 437 kg.

 In March 2016 Ilyin was named the IWF World Weightlifter of the Year for the fourth time in his career.

 In June 2016 it was announced by the IWF that retests of the samples taken from the 2012 Summer Olympics indicated that Ilyin had tested positive for prohibited substances, namely dehydrochloromethyltestosterone and stanozolol.
 On 14 September 2016, Ilyin was stripped of his second Olympic medal.